Photo: EMC Bayswater – Indoor Open Area Test Site (iOATS) chamber – Radiated emissions & Radiated Disturbances

 Calibration of the Radiated Emissions test site

 Calibration of an OATS site is usually performed at a single position whilst the calibration of an iOATS site several positions are required that defines the boundaries of the Normalised Site Attenuation (NSA) volume.
 This NSA volume defines the maximum dimensions that a product can be measured whilst ensuring the test site is still compliant.
-On an OATS site the dimensions or volume of the product under test is not considered.
+On an OATS site, the dimensions or volume of the product under test is not considered.
 Our iOATS is ANSI C63.4-2014 calibrated from 30MHz to 1GHz with a test volume diameter of 3m.
 Our iOATS is also calibrated for Site Voltage Standing-Wave Ratio (SVSWR) with the preferred dimensions over the entire required frequency range of 1GHz to 18GHz as per CISPR 16-1-4 (CISPR 16-1-4), Edition 3.1 (2010 + A1: 2012).

 Climatic control for repeat-ability and comfort

 One obvious advantage not mentioned so far is the actual climatic conditions during the testing process itself.
 Rain, snow, high humidity or extreme variations in the weather may affect the radiated emissions results.
 These variations can cause an increase or decrease in the measured values and may make compliance uncertain for borderline compliant products.
 Thus the overall compliance status if the testing was to be repeated could be in jeopardy.
-Radiated Emissions re-testing does occur when their is an issue, dispute concerning the compliance or market surveillance and can occur at any stage over the life cycle of the product.
+Radiated Emissions re-testing does occur when there is an issue, dispute concerning the compliance or market surveillance and can occur at any stage over the life cycle of the product.

 We recommend using a fully compliant suitable chamber for your product testing.
-If we cannot perform the testing in accordance with standard you require we will upfront and clearly inform you of this.
+If we cannot perform the testing in accordance with the standard you require we will upfront and clearly inform you of this.
 EMC Bayswater has a commitment to performing testing efficiently and correctly whilst providing great customer service.

 EMC Bayswater indoor Open Area Test Site (iOATS) facility specifications